tianyulab/dalton/README.rst

 git clone https://github.com/tianyulab/dalton

+2.启动

 cd dalton

-docker-compose build

-2.启动

-docker-compose up -d
+docker-compose build && docker-compose up -d # If you change a service’s Dockerfile or the contents of its build directory, run docker-compose build to rebuild it

 docker ps